Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - the simplest solution is always the one closest to being the best
   - complex solutions usually come from our own bad habits and our toxic side
 - There are no certainties, only faith
+- Cortisol and adrenaline from stress tampers with your cognitive ability.
+It's paradox: if you don't worry, everything will be fine.